Products

 You can create assemblies in the Library and import them into job folders the same way you import resources.

-To open the Library Resource Assembly Register, select the Library icon, then select Resource Assemblies from the Master Resources section of the Setup tab.
+To open the Library Resource Assembly Register, select the Library icon, and then select Resource Assemblies from the Master Resources section of the Setup tab.
+The Resource Assembly Register opens.

 Section |